-Communication is done in many forms amongst staff and leadership.
-Email is the primary form of ongoing communication and is further supported through monthly staff meetings, all-call announcements, the daily bulletin, video announcements, a staff Remind 101 account, and automated phone calls home.
-Members of the Leadership Team are expected to share with their departments and PLC groups all pertinent information, as well as bringing concerns from the staff back to leadership.
+Findings Supporting Evidence Communication is done in many forms amongst staff and leadership.
+Email is the primary form of ongoing Leadership Team Minutes communication and is further supported through monthly staff meetings, all-call announcements, the daily bulletin, Staff Email video announcements, a staff Remind 101 account, and automated phone calls home.
+Members of the Leadership Record of Remind and Blackboard Connect Team are expected to share with their departments and PLC groups all pertinent information, as well as bringing concerns communications from the staff back to leadership.
 The adopted statement of purpose of the leadership team is: Our purpose is to lead positive change by analyzing what needs to be done, serving as a conduit for information, and setting an example of the excellence required to achieve our goal.
 The meetings begin with a check-in of issues and successes and end with a recap of what to take back to their teams.